We are committed to providing an accessible user experience for all website visitors.

 Frog Family Opinion: The first of Disney's two water parks, Disney’s Typhoon Lagoon Water Park is great for the whole family, especially the little ones.
-The sandy beaches and palm-tree lined walks paths transport you to a tropical lagoon filled with fun.
-There are 10 different activity areas with kid-sized slides and fun water features.
-Lily loves Ketchakiddee Creek!
-Not to be left out, pre-teens and teens will still have lots of fun on thrill slides like Crush ‘n’ Gusher Water Thrill Ride and Humunga Kowabunga.
-Shark Reef also provides all sorts of thrilling entertainment!
-The park's newest ride, Miss Adventure Falls, as a family raft ride that sends them down a treasure-filled slide.
-Check it out here:
+The sandy beaches and palm tree-lined paths transport you to a tropical lagoon filled with fun.
+Lily loves Ketchakiddee Creek, where there are many different activities with kid-sized slides and fun water features.
+Not to be left out, tweens and teens will still have lots of fun on thrill slides such as Crush ‘n’ Gusher Water Thrill Ride and Humunga Kowabunga.
+The park's most recent addition, Miss Adventure Falls, is a family raft ride that sends riders down a treasure-filled slide.

-Bottom Line: This is our pick for Disney's top water park and no. 2 of the Orlando water parks.
+Bottom Line: Disney's Typhoon Lagoon is always at the top of our must-do list on an Orlando vacation.
 The play areas and kids' slides are great, and the landscaping and theming are amazing.
 Even better, it's affordable with the Disney Park Hopper Plus Option.

 Theme: As Disney tells it, there was a freak snowstorm over Orlando that resulted in the construction of a ski resort complete with slalom courses and toboggan slides.
 When the snow melted, it made for a perfect water park with a ski theme ...
 Disney’s Blizzard Beach Water Park!

 Frog Family Opinion: Of Disney’s two water parks, this one is geared more toward the bigger tadpoles in the family.
 Disney’s Blizzard Beach Water Park has more slides with height restrictions than Disney’s Typhoon Lagoon.
 Tad loves this water park and thinks the ski-resort theme is awesome.
+After all, it's the only snow you get to see in Florida!
 His favorite thrill slides are Summit Plummet and Downhill Double Dipper.
+He also enjoys going head-to-head with the other seven competitors on Toboggan Racers.
 That said, there are PLENTY of activities for the little ones.
 Lily loves Teamboat Springs and chilling out on Cross Country Creek.
-SUMMER BONUS— Frozen Games at Blizzard Beach lets her hang with Kristof and Sven for some kid-friendly and "Frozen" themed activities.
-In summerrrrrrr!

 Bottom Line: The lines at Disney’s Blizzard Beach Water Park may be long, but the thrill slides and ski-resort theme make them worth it.
 It's easy to experience Blizzard Beach and Typhoon Lagoon with the Disney Park Hopper Plus Option.